ValeriyaLebedeva/parallel-labs/README.md

-# Parallel labs for course
+# Parallel labs for course "Distributed and parallel programs"
 ## [Laba 4] Akka application with akka http designed for remote testing of JS applications.
 #####State: Done
 Compile and start: